securityscience/SecSci-BurpExtenders/NMAP SSL Scanner/README.md

 ## 🚀 Features

-- 🔍 Automatically scans HTTPS targets using `nmap --script ssl-*`.
+- 🔍 Automatically scans HTTPS "In Scope" targets using `nmap --script ssl-*`.
 - 📄 Displays results inside BurpSuite Issues.
 - 📥 Integrates seamlessly with the Extender API.
 - 🧪 Works in both Community and Professional editions of BurpSuite.